 Oatmeal baths can soothe and moisturize babies’ dry skin.

-You could also use oatmeal baths for diaper rash.
+You could also use oatmeal baths for diaper rash, as this study suggests.

-Plus, they can relieve a number of skin conditions (in babies, children, and adults), such as:
+Plus, they can provide relief for a lot of skin conditions (in babies, children, and adults), such as:

 But an oatmeal bath is also just a great way to pamper your little one.